selimslab/selimslab.github.io/_NOTES/skills/communication/communication.md

 Don't say it if you don't believe it

-People can’t read minds.
+People can't read minds.
 Something being obvious to you doesn't mean it's obvious to them

 Poeple often share a problem or vulnerability for emotional support, not for advice or solutions